jsommers/switchyard/documentation/live_execution.rst

 Here's an example of what output from running ``sniff.py`` might look like.
 Note that the following example was run on a macOS host and that the text times/dates have been changed:

 .. code-block:: none
+   :caption: Example of Switchyard output from running in a live environment on a macOS host.

     00:00:56 2016/12/00     INFO Enabling pf: No ALTQ support in kernel; ALTQ related functions disabled; pf enabled; Token : 15170097737539790927
     00:00:56 2016/12/00     INFO Using network devices: en1 en0 en2